The Space of Strictly-convex Real-projective structures on a closed manifold: Properly and strictly convex

-The point $a_+$ is called the {\em attracting}, and $a_-$ is the {\em repelling}, fixed point of $\gamma$, and $(a_-,a_+)$ is called the {\em axis} of $\gamma$.
+The point $a_+$ is called the {\em attracting}, and $a_-$ is the {\em repelling}, fixed point of $\gamma$, and $(a_-,a_+)\subset \Omega$ is called the {\em axis} of $\gamma$.
 This axis is the only proper segment in $\Omega$ preserved by $\gamma$.
 The attracting fixed point of $\gamma^{-1}$ is the repelling fixed point of $\gamma$.
+The following result is used in our proof of Chuckrow's theorem, that is needed for the closed theorem.

+\begin{corollary}[nilpotent subgroups] If $M=\Omega/\Gamma$ is a closed, strictly convex, projective manifold, then every nilpotent subgroup of $\Gamma$ is cyclic.\end{corollary} \begin{proof} By (\ref{hyperbolic}) every element of $\Gamma$ is hyperbolic, and the axis is the only segment preserved by a non-trivial hyperbolic in $\Gamma$.
+If $\Gamma'\subset\Gamma$ is nilpotent then $\Gamma'$ has a non-trivial center.
+Let $\beta$ be a non-trivial element of this center, and let $\ell$ be the axis of $\beta$.
+Since every element of $\Gamma'$ commutes with $\beta$ it follows that $\Gamma'$ preserves the axis of $\ell$.
+The action of $\Gamma$ on $\Omega$ is free, so $\Gamma'$ acts freely on $\ell$.
+A discrete group acting freely by homeomorphisms on $\RR$ is cyclic. \end{proof}

+Two projective structures on the same manifold are {\em equivalent} if there is a projective isomorphism of one onto the other that is {\em homotopic} to the identity (rather than {\em isotopic} to the identity).
+For closed {\em hyperbolic} manifolds of dimension at most $3$, homotopy implies isotopy \cite{MR0214087, MR1895350}.
+The next two results imply that the holonomy of a strictly convex manifold determines the domain $\Omega$, and hence determines the projective structure, up to {\em equivalence}.
+However, given the holonomy, there may be two developing maps that are homotopic but not isotopic.
+Thus the space of equivalence classes of strictly convex projective structures on a closed manifold can be identified with a subset of the space of representations modulo conjugacy.